 WBCHSE Class 12 Physics Ohm’s Law Units Of Different Electrical Quantities Notes

-Electric Current and Ohm’s Law Units Of Different Electrical Quantities
+Electric Current And Ohm’s Law Units Of Different Electrical Quantities

 Unit of electric charge: The si unit of charge is coulomb (C).
 The amount of charge that deposits 0.001118 g of silver on the cathode by electrolyzing silver nitrate solution is called 1 coulomb.